harness-community/cv-example-app/README.md

 ## What The Example Application Does

-* Generates Metrics to a Prometheus Exporter
+* Generates Metrics to default Micrometer [Spring Boot] Prometheus Registry.
 * Has a 'stable' and 'unstable' version.
 Can be triggered via a Docker Tag e.g during a deployment or on-the-fly via the REST endpoints.